-If you want to build and push your Docker based project to the docker registry (including private repos), then you are in luck!
+Build and push your Docker based project to the docker registry, including private repos.

 - Only a Dockerfile needed to build your project